A Message From Our CEO

 As we all find ourselves in unprecedented times, we are taking steps to reduce the risks to our associates, customers, suppliers and our industry.
 The transportation industry is vital to keep supplies moving; medical equipment, personal protection equipment, food and household items, to name a few.
 We are committed to the health and safety of our employees and their families and ensuring that our products remain available to support the critical infrastructure needs around the globe.
 We are:

-We thank you for your patience, flexibility and resilience.
+We thank you for your continued patience, flexibility and resilience.

 - Robin Kendrick

 - Identified possible work-related exposures, health risks or areas of risk to our employees.

 - Assessed each operation to ensure there is an adequate supply of soap and hand sanitizer available at all high touch areas.

 - Implemented all CDC guidelines, including temperature checks, social distancing and enhanced cleaning and disinfecting.